The American ship of state: Lost at sea, storms on the horizon

 The fear that the few most seasoned seamen might mutiny is palpable among the other half of the crew, the ones loyal to the captain.
 They are mostly in their jobs because of patronage or seniority, rather than seafaring skills.
 There are a few among them who know there is danger ahead but say nothing, fearful that mentioning it could lose them their positions.

-Yesterday, I looked through all the videos of our President, vehemently and with great emotion, repeatedly describing the evils of the Georgia voting law.
-This started in his news conference when he said that “Jim Eagle” was worse by far than Jim Crow.
-His frenzied denunciations have continued since that, has he calls the bill out as an atrocity that denies voting rights or even human kindness to “the people.”
+Yesterday, I looked through all the videos of our president, vehemently and with great emotion, repeatedly describing the evils of the Georgia voting law.
+This started in his news conference when he said that "Jim Eagle" is worse by far than Jim Crow.
+His frenzied denunciations have continued since that, as he calls the bill out as an atrocity that denies voting rights or even human kindness to "the people."
 In each video I viewed, his face was concentrated, his voice intense, his vehemence undeniable.
 You could tell he wholeheartedly believed what he was saying.

-I looked at some summaries of the bill and, as others have done, concluded that simply doesn’t do anything that he’s claiming it does.
-Yet there’s no sense that the President even knows he’s lying.
+I looked at some summaries of the bill and, as others have done, concluded that the legislation simply doesn't do anything he's claiming it does.
+Yet there's no sense that the president even knows he's lying.
 I wonder, has he even looked at the object of his objection?
 Or are his lies/lines being fed to him?

 Joe Biden is not acting as our president.
 He is not engaged.
 His days, I suspect, are not spent reading the relevant charts and forecasts.
 He's not on the ship's radio, communicating with those who might help him steer through the danger.
 He's not monitoring the activities of his crew.
 His directions to his first mate are ignored.